AndreasChristensen89/resto-booking-system/README.md

 ## Future features to implement
 * I wanted to have a feature which generated buttons with available times for the date that users put in.
 I was able to generate the buttons, but not to have them work with forms.
 * Opening hours could include national holidays
+* Restaurant could be able to specify lastest cancel time

 # Testing
 ## Django testing